-N.B.
 Whilst EAL and SEN are separate issues there can be some overlap in teaching and support requirements.
 For this reason, at Chetham's, it is regarded as appropriate that EAL should fall under the auspices of the Compensatory Education (CE) Department.
 The Head of Department is Mrs Barbara Owen.
+Miss Louise Fogg has responsibility for E2L / EAL students.

-The aims of the CE Department regarding English as a Second Language (E2L) or English as an Additional Language (EAL) are:
+The aims of the CE Department regarding Eng (E2L) or EAL are:

-- to assess at audition (if possible) or at New Students' Open Day/on arrival and provide information and guidance re: appropriate programme of study before joining the school, level of English, aptitude for language, amount of support required. - to teach and reinforce the lexis, structure and syntax of the English language. - to teach the receptive and productive skills of listening, speaking, reading and writing. - to encourage, advise and inform other members of teaching staff who are working with students with E2L/EAL. - to equip the student so that she/he is able to express their thoughts, emotions and needs. - to allow the students to develop and demonstrate their abilities in using the above skills for practical communication in an accurate, appropriate and effective way. - to support staff and students by facilitating an understanding of cultural differences and approaches to education.
+- to assess at audition (if possible) or at New Students' Open Day / on arrival and provide information and guidance re: appropriate programme of study before joining the school, level of English, aptitude for language, amount of support required. - to teach and reinforce the lexis, structure and syntax of the English language. - to teach the receptive and productive skills of listening, speaking, reading and writing. - to encourage, advise and inform other members of teaching staff who are working with students with E2L / EAL. - to equip the student so that they are able to express their thoughts, emotions and needs. - to allow the students to develop and demonstrate their abilities in using the above skills for practical communication in an accurate, appropriate and effective way. - to support staff and students by facilitating an understanding of cultural differences and approaches to education.

 All classes at Chetham's are taught in English and it is important that Chetham's can provide a course suitable to a prospective student's needs, both academically and musically.
-Where possible, the assessments carried out during the admissions process are used to identify the initial level of additional support that is required for students with E2L/EAL.
+Where possible, the assessments carried out during the admissions process are used to identify the initial level of additional support that is required for students with E2L / EAL.